Stress-free potty training hacks for toddlers to finally say goodbye to diapers!

 Be sure to brag about their big accomplishment to Dad, Grandma, or even Aunt Sally when your child can hear you.

-11. Start A Daily Routine – Make a routine for potty time at some of the most crucial times of the day like first thing in the morning, after meals, after naps, and before bedtime.
+11. Start A Daily Routine – Make a routine for the potty time at some of the most crucial times of the day like first thing in the morning, after meals, after naps, and before bedtime.

 12. Use Puppy Pads – An easy and cheap way to help with accidents is using puppy pads.